wcm-io-training/training-tooling/caconfig/src/site/markdown/DATM-56-02-AEM-Context-Aware-Configuration.md

 ### Introduction

-Deploy the application to your local AEM 6.3 instance running on port 4502 via the script `clean_install_deploy_package.sh`.
+Deploy the application to your local AEM instance running on port 4502 via the script `build-deploy.sh`.

 The repository contains a simple AEM application with: